itainoam/itainoam.github.io/_posts/2015-03-27-github-two-factor-authentication.md

 ### Enable 2FA
 Enable [2 factor authentication](https://github.com/settings/security) on the GitHub website (Settings → Security → Two Factor Authentication).

-### Prepare your phone
-Install [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator).
-Works for iOS and Android.
-In Authenticator, tap *Add*, then *Scan Barcode*.
-Take a picture of the QR code on your computer. ([More info on apps](https://help.github.com/articles/configuring-two-factor-authentication-via-a-totp-mobile-app/))

 ### Enable git credential caching
 On your computer, [enable caching your GitHub HTTPS credentials](https://help.github.com/articles/caching-your-github-password-in-git/).
 This allows you to store your 2FA token and not get asked for it everytime.